 Norton School Affiliate Faculty Thaddeus Pace on how mindfullness and resilience can help with the effects of traumatic stress.

 We live in an increasingly stressful world.
 There’s an aspirational sense things should improve with time, witness the U.S. War on Poverty or the U.N.
 Millennium Development Goals.
 Read more »

 About 28 percent of young adults in the Norton School APLUS study say that marriage is not an important life goal, while 27 percent say that having children is not.

 What does it mean to be a "grown-up?"
 Read more »

 Alexandria is a second-year doctoral student in Family Studies and Human Development at the University of Arizona.
 Read more »

-The University of Arizona 2015 Centennial Achievement Graduate Student Award
+The University of Arizona 2015 Centennial Graduate Achievement Award

-National Science Foundation Graduate Rsearch Fellowship Program 2015 Honorable Mention
+National Science Foundation Graduate Research Fellowship Program 2015 Honorable Mention